aiintdeadyet/nvim/ideas.md

 - make file manager open to the directory of the current file

+- move file spesific settings to somewhere that makes a little more sence

 ## Problems
 fix python libraries not working with the debugger